Polynomial Neural Sheaf Diffusion: A Spectral Filtering Approach on Cellular Sheaves: Extensive and Additional Experiments

-\autoref{tab:dataset-stats} reports the basic statistics used throughout our experiments: homophily level $h$ (fraction of edges whose endpoints share the same label), number of nodes, number of edges, and number of classes.
-These match the statistics and fixed-split protocol used in the sheaf literature: for each dataset we adopt the per-class $48\%/32\%/20\%$ train/validation/test protocol and average results over the same $10$ fixed splits as in prior work.
+\autoref{tab:dataset-stats} and \autoref{tab:new_heterophilous_dataset_stats} reports the basic statistics used throughout our experiments: homophily level $h$ measured as the fraction of edges whose endpoints share the same label, number of nodes, number of edges, and number of classes.
+For the standard sheaf-learning benchmarks, we adopt the per-class $48\%/32\%/20\%$ train/validation/test protocol and average results over the same $10$ fixed splits as in prior work.
+For the additional Platonov et al. heterophily benchmarks, we follow their standard evaluation protocol unless otherwise specified.